bwmarrin/discordgo/README.md

 See Documentation and Examples below for more detailed information.

+## Contributing
+Contributions are very welcomed, however please follow the below guidelines.

+- First open an issue describing the bug or enhancement so it can be discussed.
+- Fork the develop branch and make your changes.
+- Try to match current naming conventions as closely as possible.
+- This package is intended to be a low level direct mapping of the Discord API so please avoid adding enhancements outside of that scope without first discussing it.
+- Create a Pull Request with your changes against the develop branch.

 ## Documentation

 **NOTICE** : This library and the Discord API are unfinished.